-Shampoo vs Goat Milk Soap
+Shampoo vs Goat Milk Shampoo Bar

-Shampoo vs Goat Milk Soap
+Shampoo vs Goat Milk Shampoo Bar

 A dry itchy scalp led me on a journey of investigation to learn about shampoos.
 Some “experts” say you should never use a bar soap on your hair.
 In the case of a commercial bar soap I would agree!
 I don’t think that a commercial soap is good for anyone ever, but that is my opinion.
 There may be scientific studies to back that up, but I do not know of them.
 I haven’t looked either!